chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 passed to ``lightTupleArg``, its first element is copied while its second element is passed as though it were `const ref`.

-When the light tuple argument ``tup`` is passed to ``heavyTupleArg``, a copy of it is made because the argument ``heavy`` is a heavy tuple due to the `in` intent.
+When the tuple argument ``tup`` is passed to ``heavyTupleArg``, a copy of it is made because the argument ``heavy`` is a heavy tuple due to the `in` intent.

    *Example (tuple-argument-ref-intent.chpl)*.

+Tuple arguments with the `ref` intent are considered to be a special form of light tuple where every element is passed by reference.

 If a tuple argument has the `ref` intent, then actual arguments are restricted to heavy tuples (a tuple variable or a returned tuple).
-When a tuple argument has the `ref` intent, each individual element behaves as though it was an argument with the `ref` intent.
+Each individual element behaves as though it was an argument with the `ref` intent.

    .. code-block:: chapel